 In addition, urban areas also are affected by flood because rapid and unplanned urbanization.
-Subsequently, the overwhelming impacts of urban flooding have increased recently, further enlarged by the changing climatic patterns resulting in more numerous flooding [51].
+Subsequently, the overwhelming impacts of urban flooding have increased recently, further enlarged by the changing climatic patterns resulting in more numerous flooding (Rana, et al., 2021).
 In 2020, Karachi city was hit badly by flood.
 In 2021, Islamabad city was hit by flood.
 Urban areas of Pakistan need more attention for their infrastructure to avoid and control flooding.

 3.2.
-Floods in Pakistan:
+Floods in Pakistan

-In Pakistan, floods are caused due to several reasons such as heavy rains, strong winds and tides in coastal areas, river overflows, dam breakage or ice-melting etc. There have been 67 reported flooding events in Pakistan occurring since 1900 with a clustering of 52 events of various severity in the last 30-40 years [52], few of them are shown in table 2.
-In the last few decades, climate change has emerged as an important driving force behind floods in Pakistan, primarily by affecting glacier-melting, and by interfering in summer monsoon patterns [53].
+In Pakistan, floods are caused due to several reasons such as heavy rains, strong winds and tides in coastal areas, river overflows, dam breakage or ice-melting etc. There have been 67 reported flooding events in Pakistan occurring since 1900 with a clustering of 52 events of various severity in the last 30-40 years (Webster et al., 2011), few of them are shown in Table 2.
+In the last few decades, climate change has emerged as an important driving force behind floods in Pakistan, primarily by affecting glacier-melting, and by interfering in summer monsoon patterns (Looney, 2012).
 Pakistan is generally subject to periodic flooding of rivers.
-Pakistan's economy is greatly affected by the floods, as the economy grews on average at a rate of 2.9 % per year during the last five years [54, 55].
-Disaster management and rescue operations that are carried out during floods or after incident, pose an additional economic burden on the government [56].
-On average, inland floods cost an estimated loss of 1% of total GDP per year in Pakistan [57].
-In addition, the burden of floods in Pakistan can be underlined by the fact that they have been responsible for the deaths of several thousand people in the period from 1992 to 2020 [6], see table 2.
+Pakistan's economy is greatly affected by the floods, as the economy grews on average at a rate of 2.9 % per year during the last five years (Abdul Rehman et al., 2015; Doocy et al., 2013).
+Disaster management and rescue operations that are carried out during floods or after incident, pose an additional economic burden on the government (Ahmad and Afzal, 2020).
+On average, inland floods cost an estimated loss of 1% of total GDP per year in Pakistan (Zaidi, 2012).
+In addition, the burden of floods in Pakistan can be underlined by the fact that they have been responsible for the deaths of several thousand people in the period from 1992 to 2020 (Rafiq and Blaschke, 2012), see Table 2.